NIRALUser/BrainKeychainAutomation/README.md

 ### keyChainNameTagCreator.bash (sceneCreator.py continued)
-- Download keyChainTitle.scad and keyChainNameTagCreator.bash.
-- Then click on the keyChainNameTagCreator.bash file.
 - If it says you do not have permission to run this file, you may need to run this command in the directory with the Bash file.
 ```bash
 chmod 755 keyChainNameTagCreator.bash
 ```
 - If that does not work then run another chmod command that will give your device permission to run the executable.
-- After it is done running you will have a directory containing nametags with a substring title based on the surface filename.

 **Note**